isomerpages/sciencecentre-emag/_stories/Space/The Science of Disco Balls.md

 <p>LAGEOS is still orbiting Earth today as a permanent reference point for
-"high-precision laser ranging", helping scientists "measure the movement of Earth’s tectonic plates, detect irregularities in the rotation of the planet, weigh it, and track small shifts in its center of mass" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
+"high-precision laser ranging", helping scientists "measure the movement of Earth’s tectonic plates, detect irregularities in the rotation of the planet, weigh it, and track small shifts in its center of mass" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).</p>
+<p>LAGEOS-2, an idential sister satellite builted by the Italian Space Agency,
+was launched in 1992.
+The satellite has continued to transmit invaluable data back to scientists on Earth, including more precise data confirming one of the predictions of Einsten's theory of relativity that Earth's rotation drags the fabric of space-time (<a href="https://www.space.com/456-einstein-warped-view-space-confirmed.html" rel="noopener nofollow" target="_blank">Space.com</a>).
-It's remarkable to think that all of this data can come from throwing a giant disco ball in space!</p>
+It's remarkable to think that all of this data can come from throwing two giant disco balls in space!</p>
 <p>Disco balls could also aid astronomy here on Earth.
 This year, a group
 of astronomers from various institutions published <a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">a paper in </a><em><a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">Physics Education</a></em> titled
 "<a href="https://arxiv.org/abs/2309.14173" rel="noopener nofollow" target="_blank">Why every observatory needs a disco ball"</a>.